Skip to main content

 Main Summary

-The goal of this project is to determine the roles of multiple physical indicators in replicating the drought conditions in the U.S. Drought Monitor (USDM) and quantify the information explained by each indicator as a function of location and season.
-In order to meet this goal, there are four main objectives of this study:
+The goal of this project was to determine the roles of multiple physical indicators in replicating the drought conditions in the U.S. Drought Monitor and quantify the information explained by each indicator as a function of location and season.

-Knowledge from this project could eventually lead to customized objective blends for monitoring, or more optimized and accurate drought early warning systems by knowing the most appropriate indicators to use by location and time of year.
+The results of this research highlight indicators—and timescales—that may be relevant to monitor drought in a given region and season.
+They also highlight regional and seasonal differences in indicator performance that can inform future drought monitoring and planning efforts.
 If local stakeholders can have information about which drought indicators are most critical for monitoring and predicting evolving droughts in their regions, then they can better prepare for and mitigate existing droughts.

 Research Snapshot